f5devcentral/f5-automation-labs/docs/class1/module1/lab6.rst

 #.
 Create Floating Self IPs

 #.
-Failover the Traffic Group to make BIG-IP-A the Active device
+Failover the Traffic Group to make BIG-IP A the Active device

 Task 1 - Build a Cluster using Runner
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~